biointec/blamm/README.md

 make
 ```

 The `blamm` binary file will then be present in the `blamm.X.Y.Z/build` directory.
-Optinally, to install the binary system-wide:
+Optionally, to install the binary system-wide:

 ```bash
 make install